Copenhagen Gay Travel

 Copenhagen Public Transportation

 If you’re planning on taking public transport in Copenhagen, you’ll want to get a paper ticket from one of the traditional ticket booths.
-Purchasing tickets via the city’s DOT application is cumbersome, and for many tourists, not even impossible.
+Purchasing tickets via the city’s DOT mobile app is cumbersome, and for many tourists, not even impossible.

 After this app asks for an incredible amount of information, it attempts to verify your phone number, but frustratingly will not send texts to foreign mobile numbers.
 Train operators are not sympathetic either and will ask tourists to get off the train to buy paper tickets.